beskay/gas-guide/OPTIMIZATIONS.md

 As a general rule, use bytes for arbitrary-length raw byte data and string for arbitrary-length string (UTF-8) data.
 If you can limit the length to a certain number of bytes, always use one of the value types bytes1 to bytes32 because they are much cheaper.

 The same applies for arrays.
 If you know that you will have at most a certain number of elements, always use a fixed array instead of a dynamic one.
-The reason is that a fixed array does not need a length parameter stored in storage and thus saves a slot.
+The reason is that a fixed array does not need a length parameter stored in storage and thus saves one storage slot.

 ```solidity
 // 22260 gas